Biden order could change how colleges handle sex misconduct - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden is rethinking Trump administration policies that weakened how colleges and universities that get federal dollars handle sexual assault accusations on campus, according to administration officials.
+WASHINGTON (AP) — President Joe Biden on Monday ordered his administration to review Trump administration rules around campus sexual assaults that bolstered the rights of the accused and narrowed the scope of cases that colleges must address.

-Biden is set to sign an executive order on Monday directing the Department of Education to review policies implemented by Donald Trump’s administration, including changes to Title IX regulations that prohibit sex discrimination in federally funded institutions.
+In an executive order signed Monday morning, Biden directed the Department of Education to review policies implemented by Donald Trump’s administration, including changes to Title IX regulations that prohibit sex discrimination in federally-funded institutions.

+Biden directed the agency to review all policies “that are or may be inconsistent” with the objective to prevent sex discrimination in education.

-The new president focused on gender equity during his campaign and promised to strengthen Title IX if he won the White House.
-He also will sign a second executive order formally establishing the White House Gender Policy Council, according to two administration officials who briefed reporters on the plan.
+Biden focused on gender equity during his campaign and promised to strengthen Title IX if he won the White House.
+He also signed a second executive order formally establishing the White House Gender Policy Council.
 Biden’s transition team announced his plans to create the council before he took office.

 The order directing the review of Title IX could pave the way to a major shift in how colleges handle allegations of sexual misconduct moving forward.